Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 ![png](output_12_1.png)

+The plot above shows which pollutant is the primary contributor to poor air quality per day (which has the highest AQI), from 1980 to 2018.

 Sulfur dioxide was the dominant pollutant from 1980 to 1995, at which point ozone surged.
-Today ozone is the biggeset contributor to poor air quality.
-PM2.5 has also had a concerning rise since 2000.
+Today ozone is the biggeset contributor to poor air quality, but PM2.5 has also had a concerning rise since 2000.

 What causes these pollutants?
 How harmful are they?
 How can we get cleaner air in the valley?